aws-amplify/amplify-js/docs/media/tutorials/building-web-apps/index.md

 ### Customize Your API Handler Logic

-The AWS Mobile CLI has generated a Lambda function to handle calls to the `Guesses` API.
+The Amplify CLI has generated a Lambda function to handle calls to the `Guesses` API.
 It is saved locally in YOUR-APP-ROOT-FOLDER/awsmobilejs/backend/cloud-api/guesses.
 The app.js file in that directory contains the definitions and functional code for all of the paths that are handled for your API.

 **To customize your API handler**